- Prior Authorization Requirements For Providers Prescribing Buprenorphine-Containing Products

 The certification standards and procedures for peer support and wellness specialists are developed and administered by the state’s Department of Health and Human Services.
 The standards include requirements for training, examination and continued education.

-To practice as a nurse practitioner, an individual who holds or has held a license as a nurse practitioner in Nebraska or in another state shall submit to the Division of Public Health of the Department of Health and Human Services a transition-to-practice agreement or evidence of completion of 2,000 hours of practice as a nurse practitioner that have been completed under a transition-to-practice agreement, under a collaborative agreement, under an integrated practice agreement, through independent practice, or under any combination of such agreements and practice.
+To practice as an NP, an individual who holds or has held a license as a NP in Nebraska or in another state shall submit to the Division of Public Health of the Department of Health and Human Services a transition-to-practice agreement or evidence of completion of 2,000 hours of practice as a NP that have been completed under a transition-to-practice agreement, under a collaborative agreement, under an integrated practice agreement, through independent practice, or under any combination of such agreements and practice.
 Neb.
 Rev. Stat. §38-2322

-An NP may prescribe medications that fall within the NP’s scope of practice.
+An NP may prescribe medications that fall within their scope of practice.
 Neb.
 Rev. Stat. §38-2315

 - Nurse Practitioner as a Primary Care Provider